Interview: Addressing healthcare inequalities in our hostels

 What kind of support do residents have access to during that time?

-We are an accommodation-based service to men and women over 40, so provide access and signposting to support.
+We are an accommodation-based service to people over 40, so provide access and signposting to support.
 We want to help residents to be able to move on to independent or semi-independent living following a stay here.
 We’re part of the Lambeth Vulnerable Adults Pathway, and accommodate residents with a range of different and complex needs.
 These support needs may have previously contributed to their homelessness or not being able to maintain tenancies or other forms of accommodation.
 Other hostels in the borough work with different age groups, which is why we specialise in over 40s.
 We do have a couple of people under 40 but this is because their complex physical, or other, needs cannot be met in other services.

 What is your approach to addressing healthcare inequalities at Robertson Street?